Working Groups

 Prussian blue has a winding history that includes a myth-like origin story, rapid international success, a range of adapted uses in art, industry & trade, medical uses, and contested efforts to understand its formation and structure.

-I'm beginning to think about a meeting to discuss the multivalent nature of colors using Prussian blue as a reference point.
+In this meeting, we'll use a group research format to spark a discussion of the multivalent nature of colors that uses Prussian blue as a reference point.

 Banji Chona (Lusaka): The Fragile Lexicon: How Botanical Words Fail to Reflect Zambezia’s Living Plant Knowledge